AshrafNadir/Portfolio-Projects/PowerBI/Readme.md

-# Sales and Profitability Analysis Dashboard
+# Sales and Profitability Analysis Dashboard | Plant Co.

 ## Overview
-This Power BI dashboard provides an interactive and dynamic analysis of key business metrics, including Gross Profit (GP), Sales, and Quantity.
+This Power BI dashboard for Plant Co., a plant-based company, provides an interactive and dynamic analysis of key business metrics, including Gross Profit (GP), Sales, and Quantity.
 It is designed to track Year-To-Date (YTD) and Prior Year-To-Date (PYTD) performance, offering actionable insights into overall business profitability, product trends, and country-level performance.
 The dashboard enables users to explore data and derive meaningful insights through intuitive visualizations.

 ## Features
 - **Dynamic Metric Selection**: Switch between Gross Profit, Sales, and Quantity metrics to analyze trends and summaries.